This statement addresses the period of 1st January 2023- 31st December 2023 and is published in line with section 54(1) Modern Slavery Act 2015.

-Dunster House is a family run business with 27 years of designing, manufacturing and retailing garden lifestyle products.
-We are unique within the marketplace as all our design concepts are created in the UK before being manufactured in one of our 14 factories overseas, which are spread across 8 sites.
+Dunster House is a family run business with over 29 years’ experience of designing, manufacturing and retailing garden lifestyle products.
+We are unique within the marketplace as all our design concepts are created in the UK before being manufactured in one of 14 sister factories overseas and 4 UK based factories to then be delivered out of our 8 distribution branches.
 This enables complete control over every process, from purchasing timber to final distribution to the customer.

 Due to the size of our company and nature of the job roles, we assess ourselves to be low risk of modern slavery in our business.
 In addition, our supply chains are limited as we only procure goods and services from third party sister companies and rarely with overseas contractors.
 Therefore, we assess ourselves as low risk of modern slavery within our supply chains.